A simplified method into self-honesty

 WHAT MOVES ME FIRST?

-It is natural that on an emotional level, we have a short attention span.
-It is for this reason that we maintain a tight rein on emotional probing.
-A full Truthing session is 12 minutes long, and even when it may feel unfinished, stopping at 12 minutes is crucial.
-It is a common misconception that pushing yourself beyond your limits creates strength.
-Even in weight lifting, when you push past your physical limits, the first things to go are your posture, breath, and control.
+It is a misconception that pushing past your limits builds strength.
+Just as with weight lifting, when you move past your physical limits, the first things to go are your posture, breath, and control.
 This tension raises pressure that inhibits flow and function.
-This is the same on an emotional level.
-Just think of a child who has been overstimulated: a nap would be far superior to more stimulation, which will likely lead to a breakdown.
-Sleeping on it is not only restful, but it also furthers flow and function.
-Much like physical repair, when you enter a new Truthing session on a new day, it does not resume where the last one left off.
+The same happens on an emotional level.
+Just think of a child who has been overstimulated; a nap would be far superior to more stimulation, which might lead to a meltdown.
+To ‘sleep on it’ is not only restful, but it furthers flow and function.
+Each new day brings a fresh perspective to Truthing, independent of the previous session’s end.

 -— an excerpt

 Whoever controls the narrative has the power to influence individuals.
-This is most obvious on a societal level.
-Those with influence in the media, the internet, and moral persuasion create a dimension of collective manipulation, also known as “groupthink.”
-This is not enforced by those hands, as much as it is perpetuated by peers.
-It’s the “crabs in a bucket” mentality, where when one tries to climb up, the others pull him back down.
-And suddenly, “We’re all in this together.”
-A favourite from the Communist playbook.
+This is evident on a societal level.
+Those who have hands within the media, the internet, and moral persuasion create a dimension of collective manipulation that can foster “groupthink.”
+This is not enforced by those in authority as much as it is perpetuated by peers.
+It’s akin to the “crabs in a bucket” mentality, where, when one tries to climb up, the others pull them back down.
+Suddenly, it becomes, “We’re all in this together,” a favourite from the Communist playbook.

-But here comes the real question.
-How can you tell when you’ve been had?
-First, ask yourself this: Is there a possibility that you’ve been lied to?
-And if there is, what are the chances that it was for “your own good”?
-When could that apply?
-For children.
-But are you a child?
-If your spouse hid a devastating financial loss for “your own good,” is that justifiable in some cases?
-What is the difference between being lied to and willful ignorance?
-In other words, do you want to know the truth?
-And this is a question best answered personally, rather than theoretically.
-From “the population” to you.
-When I still worked with people one-on-one, and a situation would arise such as the potential of a cheating spouse, or a health concern, when I asked “would you really want to know?” some would say “I’m too scared,” others would make excuses, and there would be far more hopes and fears than straight-forward, yesses, or nos.
-It is for no one to judge what your true answer is, and often what I have found is that, like with anything, begin small.
-And no matter what, approach yourself with gentleness.
+This is a question best answered personally, rather than theoretically.
+It shifts the focus from “the population” to you.
+When I worked with people one-on-one, situations would arise, such as the possibility of a cheating spouse or a health concern.
+When I asked, “Would you really want to know?”
+Some would say, “I’m too scared,” others would make excuses, and there were far more hopes and fears than straightforward yeses or nos.
+No one can judge what your true answer is, and often, what I have found is that, like with anything, it’s best to start small.
+No matter what, approach yourself with gentleness.

-Can you be lied to?
-Yes, and with time and sensing, discrepancies become noticeable.
-“I want to know the truth” is the prerequisite to this.
+Can you be deceived?
+Yes, and with time and skill, discrepancies become noticeable.
+“I want to know the truth” is the prerequisite for honing this skill.

 2.

-Maya Doytchinova is a self-proclaimed non-expert whose lack of formal education gives her the freedom to question what is standard and see what is, as it is.
+Maya Doytchinova, a self-proclaimed non-expert, leverages her lack of formal education to freely question established norms and see what is – as it is.
+With a background in multidisciplinary holistic therapies and over seven years of client practice, she questions, observes, and discerns the distinctions between truth, theory, and narrative.
 Her work is a clear testament to a universal conundrum with a personal solution.

 It's time to put the theory to the test: Does the truth set you free?